What Causes Vitamin B Deficiency? 4-6

-To understand the meaning of peripheral neuropathy, it helps to know a little about the nervous system, and how it is structured.
+To understand how Vitamin B deficiency affects the nervous system, it helps to know a little about the nervous system and how it is structured.

 The nervous system is made up of two main parts:

-The central nervous system—consists of the brain and spinal cord.
+The central nervous system—the brain and spinal cord

-The peripheral nervous system—the network of nerve fibers that send and receive signals between the rest of the body and the central nervous system.
+The peripheral nervous system—the network of nerve fibres that send and receive signals between the rest of the body and the central nervous system

 Pins and needles